 The black car’s colorful story caught the imagination of a Hungarian fanatic, who decided to build his own Rekord C race car, a replica of Lauda’s car with the number 41.
 Being an experienced classic Opel owner and restorer, Gábor collected all available information that existed online and by word of mouth.
 It amounted mainly to pictures of Black Widows, but he also received a lot of help from Cooper.
 When Cooper heard about Gábor’s plans he was happy to help, and he even gave him a ride in the museum’s car.

 During the restoration more information was unearthed which proved the donor car’s period racing history.
 There were mounting points for a roll cage in the chassis, a circuit breaker switch in the firewall, a bigger rev counter on the dash, and no upholstery remained inside, not even the soundproofing bitumen sheets.
 The donor’s suspension was also modified.
-After a meticulous restoration this car is as close to the original as possible, in some details even closer than the museum’s Rekord.
+After a meticulous restoration this car is as close to the original as possible in every detail.
 The paint job, the attention to the detail, both in and outside amazed me in person, and all stickers and painted decorations were recreated in a much higher quality than a usual racecar.
 That said, Gábor didn’t hesitate to get on the throttle, and heading to the photoshoot I barely could keep up with his pace.
 The Widow’s short side exhaust is very loud as one might imagine, and it practically shouts right into the passenger’s ears.
 Speaking inside is only possible via the speakers.
 The Black Widow would be eligible for racing given that it’s equipped to meet all FIA safety regulations, but I would guess some tracks would be flagging the decibel reading from underneath the passenger door!